-As well as holding an honorary fellowship at Jesus College, she is a Leverhulme Early Career Research Fellow at Warwick University, working in the Department of English and Comparative Literature and the Centre for Human Rights in Practice.
+As well as holding the position of Fellow Commoner at Jesus College, she is a Leverhulme Early Career Research Fellow at Warwick University, working in the Department of English and Comparative Literature and the Centre for Human Rights in Practice.

 In 2019 she was the UNESCO Fellow in Prose Fiction at the University of East Anglia.